HajKlau/Animal_simulator/README.md

 # Animal_simulator

-Animal Simulator is a program that allows you to add an animal of a selected type to your family and train its features.
+Animal Simulator is a program that allows you to add an animal of a selected type to your family and train its traits.

 ## Requirements